Stonecoast MFA in Creative Writing

 The Stonecoast MFA also requires students to complete four semesters of intensive long-distance work with a faculty mentor/writer.
 Each semester following the residency, at prearranged intervals, students send packets of creative writing and critical essays to their mentors by mail or e-mail.
 Faculty respond with extensive, in-depth critiques of the student work.

 Students write a third-semester critical essay in one of six emphases (craft, creative collaboration, publishing, social action, teaching, and theory) and write a creative thesis in their third and fourth semesters.
-Students must also attend a final graduation residency at which they give a reading of their work, teach a graduate presentation, and can participate in a master class.
+Students must also attend a final graduation residency at which they give a reading of their work, teach a graduate presentation, and can participate in workshops.
 Occasionally, leaves of absence will be approved for a maximum of two semesters.

 Admission is highly selective; students will be accepted on the basis of writing samples and past educational experience.